verbenetsky/kotlin-design-patterns/behavioral/README.md

 In this version, `Game` is responsible not only for managing the score, but also for directly calling specific reaction classes.
 That makes the design less reusable and less maintainable.

-### Conclusion

-This is a bad example because the subject depends on concrete implementations instead of an abstraction.

 ---

 ## Good Example